mohamdelbehairy/pay_with_stripe/README.md

 ## 🚀  Installation

-To install the Pay with strip Package, follow these steps
+To install the Pay with stripe Package, follow these steps

 1. Add the package to your project's dependencies in the `pubspec.yaml` file:
    ```yaml